Low Polynomial Exclusion of Planar Graph Patterns: Definitions

 \section{Definitions}

 All graphs in this paper are finite and simple, \ie, do not have loops nor multiple edges.
-We use the notation $\vertices{G}$ (resp. $E(G)$) for the sets of vertices (resp. edges) of $G$.
+We denote by $\vertices{G}$ (resp. $E(G)$) the sets of vertices (resp. edges) of $G$.
+For every $i,j\in \N$, $i\leq j$, the notation $\intv{i}{j}$ stands for the interval of integers $\{i, i+1, \dots, j\}$.
 Logarithms are binary.

 \begin{definition}[path decomposition, pathwidth] A \emph{path decomposition} of a graph~$G$ is a tree decomposition~${T}$ of~$G$ such that~${T}$ is a path.
-Its width is the width of the tree decomposition~${T}$ and the \emph{pathwidth} of~$G$, written~$\pw(G)$, is the minimum width of any of its path decompositions. \end{definition}
+Its width is the width of the tree decomposition~${T}$ and the \emph{pathwidth} of~$G$, written~$\pw(G)$, is the minimum width of any of its path decompositions.
+An \emph{optimal path decomposition} is a path decomposition of minimum width. \end{definition}

+\begin{definition}[contraction and dissolution] The \emph{contraction} of an edge $\{u,v\}$ in a graph $G$ is the operation which creates a new vertex adjacent to the neighbors of $u$ and those of $v$, and deletes both $u$ and $v$.
+The \emph{dissolution} of a vertex of degree two is the contraction of one of the edges incident with~it. \end{definition}